dlt-hub/dlt/docs/website/docs/general-usage/configuration/config_specs.md

 Example:

-> read the whole [test](/tests/common/configuration/test_spec_union.py), it shows how to create unions of credentials that derive from the common class so you can handle it seamlessly in your code.
+> read the whole test: /tests/common/configuration/test_spec_union.py, it shows how to create unions of credentials that derive from the common class so you can handle it seamlessly in your code.

 ```python
 @dlt.source